What Is Art?

 But what if we want to communicate these abstract notions to someone else.
 How do you really make someone understand sadness?
 Love?
 This brings us to the second process, the artistic process.
 It’s effectively the reverse of learning.
 The creation of art is about converting an abstract concept or an intangible emotion into something that can be directly perceived by others using their senses.

 (I should note that I might be stepping on Rand’s toes a bit in quoting her.
 Rand also firmly held in The Romantic Manifesto that photography was not, and could not, be art.
 I suspect she wouldn’t have appreciated my suggestion of art as critical to understanding the value of many genres of photography.)

 What Good Is It?

-But why bother with art?
-Why do some of us feel the need to be “artists”?
+Why bother with art?
+Why do some of us feel a deep-seated need to be “artists”?

 Even a fairly cursory skim of the literature suggests that there are at least a few advantages from an evolutionary perspective.
 One is that, if done well, it often advertises creative or intellectual ability.
 A great artist is often imaginative, intelligent, insightful, maybe a bit of a risk-taker, a bounds-pusher.
 These are qualities that we likely wouldn’t mind if our children had, and that aren’t bad for the species as a whole.
 As a result, it’s easy to imagine that there might be some benefit to the future population if members of the opposite sex responded to these people, these artists.

 To put it more succinctly, art’s maybe not a bad way to get girls.